28.06.2024 · Words by Myles

 Tools You'll Need To Fit Your Composite Door

-We suggest you get all the necessary tools at UK Composite Doors before you consider fitting your composite door and frame.
+We suggest you get all the necessary tools at UK Composite Doors before considering fitting your composite door and frame.
 You'll need the following:

 • Spirit level